Finance Trust Bank: Overview

 As of 31 December 2021, FTB serviced over 500,000 savers and over 29,000 borrowers through a network of 34 interconnected branches, located in all regions of the country.
-The bank's total customer deposits were UGX:183.4 billion (US$51.8 million).
-At that time, the bank's total assets were valued at UGX:393.9 billion (approx. US$111.3 million), with shareholders' equity of UGX:61.2 billion (approx. US$17.29 million).
+As of 31 December 2023, the bank's total assets were valued at UGX:465.47 billion (approx. US$126.6 million) with shareholders' equity of UGX:68.59 billion (approx. US$18.65 million).
+As of 31 December 2024, FTB had total assets worth UGX:551 billion (approx. US$158.081 million) with shareholders' equity of UGX:78.94 billion (approx. US$22,702,534).

 Ownership

 The stock ownership of the institution as of May 2018 is summarized in the table below.

+Acquisition by Access Bank Group

+In January 2024, Access Bank Group based in Nigeria agreed to acquire an 80 percent shareholding in Uganda's FTB.
+The deal involves the acquisition of shares of stock of existing institutional shareholders of FTB, followed by capital injection to increase FTB's capital base.
+The binding deal requires regulatory approval of the Central Bank of Nigeria, the Bank of Uganda and COMESA.
+Closure was expected in the first half of 2024.

+COMESA approved the deal in May 2024.
+After the transaction is fully approved, the shareholding in the new Access Bank Uganda is expected to be as illustrated in the table below.

 Branch network

 As of April 2022, FTB maintained a network of 34 interconnected branches at the following locations: